busstoptaktik/geodesy/ruminations/002-rumination.md

 - 2021-08-21: All relevant operators described
 - 2021-08-23: nmea, dm, nmeass, dms
 - 2022-05-08: reflect syntax changes + a few minor corrections
+- 2023-06-06: A number of minor corrections + note that since last registered update on 2022-05-08. a large number of new operators have been included and described